jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 -----

 <
 I wonder about making data static or not, as opposed to making system commands static or not.
 System commands give access to data, so depending on which system commands you make static or not, the underlying data is static or not.
-Actually, you have to control the staticness of the pieces of underlying data.
+Actually, you might control the staticness of the pieces of underlying data.
 For public / private it worked to control each individual system command, but for static you need to be aware of what underlying data you make static or not.
 Usually each aspect has its own underlying data.
 You can make each piece of underlying data static or dynamic.
 Furthermore you can make the getter or setter of that data accessible or inaccessible from the objects.
 So instance-accessible or not.
 \> I might check what underlying data the aspects have.
 So you might make an aspect *static* or *dynamic*.
 And you can make a system command accessible or inaccessible for instances (but neat keywords might be come up with for that.)